ryojikamei/nnl-builder/README.md

 5. *It has active security updates.* Like general distribution, in other words, unlike distributions for old machines, it provides security updates.

-**What is 'NoNameLinux Builder'?**
+**What is 'NNL Builder'?**

-NoNameLinux Builder *will be* a couple of scripts to build NoNameLinux installation image itself.
+NNL Builder *will be* a couple of scripts to build NoNameLinux installation image itself.

 **Why NoNameLinux is developed?**